spilliams/steno/journal.md

+- 2020-11-13 Got a little practice in.
+I realized I'm not yet ready to fully drop the progress-tracking.
+My reasoning is that I'm doing this from at least 2 different computers still, and Typey Type doesn't have user accounts, so if I want to track progress there I should copy the file down after every session.
+    Thankfully I was able to quickly build a CLI tool that will help me merge two JSON files into one, summing the values along the way.
+That should help in the task of saving the progress JSON at least.
+    I also remembered that because Georgi only has the two rows for my fingers instead of a steno machine's standard 3, the third thumb button (on both sides) is my number bar modifier.
+    I wonder again how I might use the extra two pinky keys on the left side too, since I probably won't need--wait...i'm not so terrible at georgi qwerty! [that last phrase only took several minutes to puzzle out, and even then i didn't know all the punctuation keys].
+Anyway, even while I'm doing steno I'll want a way to hit arbitrary shortcuts.
+That'll be interesting.
 - 2020-11-12 Started this repo!
 I hope in the end it'll contain useful tidbits I picked up along the journey, as well as any custom dictionaries I develop.
     Some historical background on the journey so far is below.
 Going forward,